mulleady96/NewsApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Using Now Server Deployment

+Install Now by running: npm install -g now.
+This will download the Now CLI.

+Run the following command to build the angular project for production: 'ng build --c=production --base-href /'.
+This will create a dist folder.
+Traverse into the dist folder and step into the project folder, in my case it was called news-app.
+Inside here run the command 'now'.
+This will upload all your files in the dist folder to the server and the CLI should produce a URL for you to access your app.